Fourteenth Doctor

 The Fourteenth Doctor is an incarnation of the Doctor and the protagonist of the British science fiction television series Doctor Who for the 2023 specials.
 He is portrayed by Scottish actor David Tennant, who previously portrayed the Tenth Doctor from 2005 to 2010 and again in 2013.

 Within the series narrative, the Doctor is a millennia-old alien Time Lord from the planet Gallifrey, with somewhat unknown origins, who travels in time and space in the TARDIS, frequently with companions.
 At the end of each incarnation's life, the Doctor regenerates, changing their physical appearance and aspects of their personality.
 Tennant's second incarnation is outwardly similar to the Tenth Doctor, but with a more sentimental and affectionate persona, and a weariness that reflects his life experiences in the centuries since.

 Prior to the reveal of Tennant's Fourteenth Doctor, the BBC had announced that the Thirteenth Doctor, portrayed by Jodie Whittaker, would be succeeded as the programme's lead by a new Doctor portrayed by Ncuti Gatwa.
 However, Whittaker's final appearance surprised audiences when she instead regenerated into a form portrayed by Tennant.
 The BBC later clarified that Gatwa would actually be portraying the Fifteenth Doctor, following on from three special episodes in which David Tennant would play the Fourteenth Doctor.

-The Fourteenth Doctor's run consisted of three special episodes as part of the BBC's commemoration of Doctor Whos 60th anniversary, led by returning executive producer Russell T Davies, who previously led the show between 2005 and 2010 and was responsible for managing Tennant's first run as the Tenth Doctor Who.
+The Fourteenth Doctor's run consisted of three special episodes as part of the BBC's commemoration of Doctor Whos 60th anniversary, led by returning executive producer Russell T Davies, who previously led the show between 2005 and 2010 and was responsible for managing Tennant's first run as the Tenth Doctor.
 Tennant was praised for his performance, though some criticised the move to bring back an actor who had previously portrayed the Doctor.